oliviawestmacottssw/SSW.Rules.Content/rules/practices---do-you-know-to-separate-your-angular-components-into-container-and-presentational-components/rule.md

     @Output() deleteCompanySelected = new EventEmitter&lt;number&gt;();

     confirmDelete(company: Company) {
-        this.deleteCompanySelected.emit(company.id);​
+        this.deleteCompanySelected.emit(company.id);
     }
 }
-​Figure: Good example of a presenta​​tional component with no injected dependencies​
+Figure: Good example of a presentational component with no injected dependencies